Suhail-Sharieff/PROJECT-attendance_app/README.md

 git push --set-upstream origin main

 ### 1. Attendance Page
 - **Create Classes:** On the first page, you can create new classes by providing a name for each class.
 You can add as many classes as you need.
+To delete a class, just long press on that class.
 - **View and Mark Attendance:** Upon clicking a class in the grid (each grid element represents a class), you will be navigated to the attendance page for that class.
 On this page, you can:
   - **Mark Attendance**: Record student attendance for that class.
   - **Manage Students**: Add, delete, and edit student details.